rolkra/rolkra.github.io/_posts/2020-7-30-start-to-explore.md

 Interactive Data Exploration helps new users to step into R.

-To get mor options and possibilities these users will switch to coding using just a handful of simple functions of the {explore} package.
+To get more options and possibilities these users will switch to coding using just a handful of simple functions of the {explore} package.

 After a while these new R users will naturally go into the direction of reproducible datascience with rmarkdown and will discover new packages like {dplyr}, {ggplot2}, {tidyr}